 Provide the following information for each proposed activity.
 For activities that share the same location, beneficiaries, and National Program Objective, use the "+" box on the right side of the page to add activity line items (or the "x" box to delete an unnecessary line item).
-Data for activities in a different location, serving different beneficiaries, or addressing a different NPO must appear on a separate Table 1 form.
-To add a new Table 1 form, click the "Add Another Table 1" button at the top of the page, or click "Remove this Table 1" to remove an unnecessary page.
+Data for activities in a different location, serving different beneficiaries, or addressing a different NPO must appear in a separate "Target Area" section.
+To add a new "Target Area" section, click the "Add Another Target Area" button at the top of the page, or click "Remove this Target Area" to remove an unnecessary section.
 Refer to Appendix III: Sample Table 1 & Table 2 for an example of a properly completed Table 1 form.